swingingsimian/globomantics/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Application design

+Mock
+Map out components with SRP in mind e.g.
+- root
+- banner
+- house list
+- house row

+etc.

+Should table header be separate?
+Trivial?
+Should be part of house list, but then what about house row?

+No hard rules.
+These are the decisions which need to be made.
+Components shouldn't be too complicated. e.g. add filter to header?
+Then warrants extraction

+The Add button, should really have been a separate component, as it breaks SRP for house list.
+Same for house component.
+List of bids and addition are coupled, maybe not wise

+Need to apply hierarchy to components e.g.

+- App
+    - Banner
+    - Houselist
+        -HouseRow
+    - House
+        - BidList
+        - Addbid (This should really be a child of BidList)

+Also think about project file structure:
+- file type vs feature (with common dir for cross cutting concerns)
+- nesting level max 3 or 4

+Creating 1st POC

+- No interactivity
+- Without state
+- Just props
+- in memory data source

+Then introduce state/interactivity.

+Should data be state? (state will trigger re-renders)
+- Is it passed by a prop
+- does is change over time
+- can it be computed (e.g. house count...therefore can be computed, so no) what about default house image? static string, so no.

+Only 1 component that owns the state, where it is introduced.
+Place as low in the hierarchy as poss

+If a common parent doesn't exist for state handling, consider making one.
+And 'lifting state' to that level.

+How to apply state?
+- useState
+- custom hook (useHouses)
+- context

+Consider redux (maybe overkill) or React Query